Top 110+ DevOps Interview Questions and Answers for 2025

 1. What do you know about DevOps?

-Your answer must be simple and straightforward.
+Your answer must be simple.
 Begin by explaining the growing importance of DevOps in the IT industry.
-Discuss how such an approach aims to synergize the efforts of the development and operations teams to accelerate the delivery of software products, with a minimal failure rate.
-Include how DevOps is a value-added practice, where development and operations engineers join hands throughout the product or service lifecycle, right from the design stage to the point of deployment.
+Discuss how such an approach aims to synergize the efforts of the development and operations teams to accelerate the delivery of software products with a minimal failure rate.
+Include how DevOps is a value-added practice where development and operations engineers join hands throughout the product or service lifecycle, from the design stage to the deployment point.

 2. How is DevOps different from agile methodology?

-DevOps is a culture that allows the development and the operations team to work together.
-This results in continuous development, testing, integration, deployment, and monitoring of the software throughout the lifecycle.
+DevOps is a culture that allows the development and operations teams to work together.
+This results in continuous software development, testing, integration, deployment, and monitoring throughout the lifecycle.

 DevOps different from Agile

-Agile is a software development methodology that focuses on iterative, incremental, small, and rapid releases of software, along with customer feedback.
-It addresses gaps and conflicts between the customer and developers.
+Agile is a software development methodology that focuses on iterative, incremental, small, and rapid software releases and customer feedback.
+It addresses gaps and conflicts between customers and developers.

 DevOps different from Agile